Salvadoran gang crackdown: Reactions

+Domestic response

-Domestically, the crackdown was popular.
-An April 2022 Gallup poll found that 91 percent of Salvadorans supported the government's actions, including 78 percent who supported them "much."
+Domestically, the crackdown is popular.
+An April 2022 Gallup poll found that 91% of Salvadorans supported the government's actions, including 78% who "very much" supported them.
 Many Salvadorans explained that they were weary of violence, and many Salvadorans living in the United States supported the crackdown.
-Salvadoran Archbishop José Luis Escobar Alas voiced his open support for the crackdown in July 2022.
+Archbishop of San Salvador José Luis Escobar Alas voiced his open support for the crackdown in July 2022.